acurwen/BASH-Calculator/README.md

 ![image](https://github.com/user-attachments/assets/83704b1f-adab-4c11-bad5-954b9c128016)

 Then, I added the same if statement after the second read input as well.
 Ran the script again and both exit codes worked as intended.
-And I'm relieved I didn't have to edit my previous work which is the point of the exit codes I guess.
+Definitely relieved I didn't have to edit my previous work which is the great thing about exit codes I assume!

 To finish off this script, I added in more style details: echo messages to serve as input instructions for the user, additional pseudo code labels where needed, and descriptive output messages that print both the arithmetic equation requested and the answer to the equation.